AlexJeffcott/amboss-cypress-demo/README.md

-# Value and Quality: An Epic Story Of End-to-End Testing Architecture
+# Value and Quality: An Epic Story Of End-to-End Testing Architecture Part 1

-## TL;DR
+## What this article is about
 End-to-end testing is often equated with the frontend and often resides in the frontend codebase.
 I believe this is a significant mistake with a specific solution.

-## What this article is about

 The first part of this article will define the problem and lay out a proposed solution.